 3. You will spend less money.

 Local artisans make their crafts with expertise, quality materials and often original design.
 In the big city, these kinds of crafts come with a hefty price tag.
 Your local artisans sell their work without the Big City markups.
 I’m not saying it will be cheap, but it can be good value when you buy a quality gift that will bring pleasure for many years.

 4. You have the pleasure of giving something of immeasurable value.

-Hand made gifts and artisan crafts or local food gifts are one of a kind treasures.
-I have always made my Christmas gifts or bought from local artisans.
+Handmade gifts and artisan crafts or local food gifts are one-of-a-kind treasures.
+I have always made my Christmas gifts or bought them from local artisans.
 When I was younger I made excuses to my relatives because they were only getting something I made.
 How silly of me!
-Something that I chose to invest my time in is of immeasurable value.
+Something that I chose to invest my time in is immeasurable value.
 Time is your treasure.
 You can always make more money but you can never make more time.

 5. You have the pleasure of thoughtful giving.

 When you consider the person who the gift is for and what their needs are, you will craft something that brings pleasure to you as the giver, too.
 If you chose an artisan craft, you will be able to find something that can’t be bought in a store.